Chris35Wills/Chris35Wills.github.io/_posts/2017-09-18_R_promiseUnderEvaluation.md

 }
 ```

-and then try and use the function is say lapply e.g.
+and then try and use the function with say lapply e.g.

 ```R
 xy=lapply(transectNames, FUN=get_xy)